pointfivetee/TurnipBoyRandomizer/README.md

 # Tips
 - You can use shift-R to die on command and respawn at the entrance to your current area or in front of your greenhouse, depending on your current location.
 In addition to being a time-saver, this may be necessary to prevent a soft-lock in certain situations.
 For instance, collecting the check from the mural cave does not currently unlock the door behind you, so the only escape is death.
-- The client works best if you connect to the server after you start or continue a game, rather than on the main menu.
-Also, if your items have gotten out of sync, try quitting and restarting the game, selecting Continue, and then reconnecting.
+- If your items have gotten out of sync, try quitting and restarting the game, selecting Continue from the main menu, and then reconnecting.

 ## Installation
 - Must be using a PC version of Turnip Boy Commits Tax Evasion